ordovas/dice-scores-recognition/README.md

 ## Image segmentation

-Using these fotograms, I trained a *Haar Cascade Classifier* with *OpenCV* and the *Cascade Trainer GUI* in order to be able to recognice the dices, following [this video tutorial](https://www.youtube.com/watch?v=v_cwOq06g9E) by [OMNES](https://github.com/GabySol/OmesTutorials2020).
+Using these fotograms, I trained a *Haar Cascade Classifier* with *OpenCV* and the *Cascade Trainer GUI* in order to be able to recognize the dices, following [this video tutorial](https://www.youtube.com/watch?v=v_cwOq06g9E) by [OMNES](https://github.com/GabySol/OmesTutorials2020).
 I recorded some background frames as well to provide to the Cascade Classifier positive and negative images.
 This provided a good detection of the dices as seen in the picture

 ![Img segmentation](readme_images/dices_detected.png)

-With these image segmentation thecnique, I conducted one last preporoccesing to the image dataset.
+With these image segmentation techniques, I conducted one last preprocessing to the image dataset.
 I selected better the region of the dice to extract more centered and focused images of the dices before training the CNN.

 ## CNN modeling